oracle/odpi/doc/src/public_functions/dpiConn.rst

     **var** -- a pointer to a reference to the variable that is created by this function.

-    **data** -- a pointer to an array of :ref:`dpiData` structures that are used to transfer data to/from the variable.
+    **data** -- a pointer to an array of :ref:`dpiData<dpiData>` structures that are used to transfer data to/from the variable.
 These are allocated when the variable is created and the number of structures corresponds to the maxArraySize.

 .. function:: int dpiConn_ping(dpiConn \*conn)